Common surface features of Mars: Layers

 Enlargement of white butte, as seen by HiRISE under HiWish program Box shows size of a football field.

 Closer view towards top of white butte, as seen by HiRISE under HiWish program Box shows size of a football field.

 Top of white butte, as seen by HiRISE under HiWish program Box shows size of a football field.

-Layered terrain in Aeolis quadrangle, as seen by HiRISE under HiWish program.

 Wide view of layered terrain, as seen by HiRISE under HiWish program Location is northeast of Gale Crater in Aeolis quadrangle.

 Close view of mound with layers, as seen by HiRISE under HiWish program Note: this is an enlargement from the previous image.

-Close view of mound with layers, as seen by HiRISE under HiWish program Note: this is an enlargement from a previous image.

 Layers exposed at the base of a group of buttes in Mangala Valles in Memnonia quadrangle, as seen by HiRISE under HiWish program.
 Arrows point to boulders sitting in pits.
 The pits may have formed by winds, heat from the boulders melting ground ice, or some other process.

 Layers under cap rock of a pedestal crater, as seen by HiRISE under HiWish program.
 Pedestal crater is within the much larger Tikhonravov Crater.

-Close-up of some layers under cap rock of a pedestal crater, as seen by HiRISE under HiWish program.

-Layers in a butte in Arabia, as seen by HiRISE under HiWish program.

-Layers in Arabia, as seen by HiRISE under HiWish program.

 Butte in Crommelin Crater, as seen by HiRISE under HiWish program.
 Location is Oxia Palus quadrangle.

 Layers in Crommelin Crater, as seen by HiRISE under HiWish program.
 Location is Oxia Palus quadrangle.

 Layers in Crommelin Crater, as seen by HiRISE under HiWish program.
 Arrow indicates fault.
 Location is Oxia Palus quadrangle.